simonmichael/hledger/hledger/hledger.m4.md

 By default, hledger expects this rules file to be named like the CSV file, with an extra `.rules` extension added, in the same directory.
 Eg when asked to read `foo/FILE.csv`, hledger looks for `foo/FILE.csv.rules`.
-You can specify a different rules file with the `--rules-file` option.
+You can specify a different rules file with the `--rules` option.

 At minimum, the rules file must identify the date and amount fields, and often it also specifies the date format and how many header lines